sharkdp/hyperfine/README.md

 ### On Arch Linux

-On Arch Linux, hyperfine can be installed [from the AUR](https://aur.archlinux.org/packages/hyperfine):
+On Arch Linux, hyperfine can be installed [from the official repositories](https://www.archlinux.org/packages/community/x86_64/hyperfine/):
 ```
-yay -S hyperfine
+pacman -S hyperfine
 ```

 ### On Void Linux